obox-systems/demo_dialogflow_bot/README.md

 Voice Input: The program reads audio data from a file, encodes it into a Base64 string, constructs a JSON request body with the audio data, and sends a POST request to the Dialogflow API endpoint.
 Upon receiving a successful response, it parses the response JSON and extracts the text responses, printing them to the console.

 Text Input: The program prompts the user to input a question or text.
 It constructs a JSON request body with the text input, sends a POST request to the Dialogflow API endpoint, and handles the response similarly to the voice input, parsing the response JSON and printing the text responses to the console.

+### Competencies

+For this demo, I've used `serde`/`serde_json` crates for API messages serialization and deserialization, the `base64` crate for encoding audio, the `reqwest` crate for sending requests to the API and `tokio` for async runtime.

 ### Try it out!